qiray/MathArtist/README.md

 There is samples folder with some nice images in text-format.
 You can use app's read file option to convert these texts into images.

+### Building

+Use Cython to prebuild binary libraries.

 ### Usage

 There are 2 work modes: console and GUI.